 'The Female Body" is a film photography editorial that celebrates the strength, beauty, and resiliency of the female body.
 It is a body of work that is inspired by every scar, dimple, and curve that women call home.
 It is grounded in the beauty of our diversity and unique differences.
 It celebrates the inherent struggle to find solitude within and learning how to be softer with ourselves.
-'The Female Body" hopes to evoke feelings of gratitude and self-love for the personal, societal, and political hardships woman's bodies have undergone and withstood throughout the test of time.
+'The Female Body" hopes to evoke feelings of gratitude and self-love for the personal, societal, and political hardships women's bodies have undergone and withstood throughout the test of time.

 Shot On: 1978 Pentax ME Super, 35mm, Kodak Portra 400

 Location: Toronto, ON

 Initially, “The Female Body” started with a group of strangers who agreed to take part in a photo shoot inspired by the body intended to celebrate their home, which ended in a group of women empowered to share their stories of hardship and perseverance in finding self-love and defining what body-positivity is against sociopolitical normative ideals that lead to ongoing objectification and oppression of the female body.
 While sitting around a harvest table with good food and cheap wine, we began discussing the omnipresence of unrealistic body standards - standards that force upon us the belief that we need to be, look or feel a certain way.
 That we should inherently love our selves for all our unique differences; for every imperfection, flaw, and blemish; all of the time.